kasir-barati/design-patterns-in-js-ts/README.md

 ## MongoDB Sharding

+`git checkout -b mongodb-sharding `

+## Audit log

+Here I will try to create a monorepo with two NestJS app.
+In it I will try to create an audit log table in database in both MongoDB (NoSQL), and PostgreSQL (SQL).
+Checkout to it for more info.

-`git checkout -b mongodb-sharding remotes/origin/mongodb-sharding`
+`git checkout -b audit-log remotes/origin/mongodb-sharding`